doubtfire-lms/docs.formatif.io/guides/staff/create-manage-tasks.md

      ![Task resources](/guides/create-manage-tasks/resources.png)

-   - **Plagiarism Detection**: If enabled, the percentage similarity where Doubtfire creates a warning.
+   - **Plagiarism Detection**: If enabled, the percentage similarity where Formatif creates a warning.

      ![Plagiarism Settings](/guides/create-manage-tasks/plagiarism.png)

 # Batch upload or export of tasks

-In Doubtfire, you can batch import or export task definitions from the same tasks page.
+In Formatif, you can batch import or export task definitions from the same tasks page.
 To do this, stay on the _tasks_ panel, and on the right hand side you will find:

 - Batch Upload Task Definitions